Exploring Yosemite in Winter

 Winter is the coziest time of year in the park.
 My husband, Michael, and I love to sip hot buttered rums while toasting our toes at the round fireplace in the Mountain Room Lounge at Yosemite Valley Lodge, with Yosemite Falls a whisper of its summer self visible beyond the tall windows.
 Kids crowd around the wonderful Swedish-style fireplace, here, to roast marshmallows and make s’mores.

-The glow of stained glass warms contented guests in the Great Lounge of the Majestic Yosemite Hotel (formerly the Ahwahnee Hotel) as they gaze from their armchairs at the blazing logs in the giant-sized, stone fireplace.
+The glow of stained glass warms contented guests in the Great Lounge of the Ahwahnee Hotel as they gaze from their armchairs at the blazing logs in the giant-sized, stone fireplace.
 A masterpiece of Art Deco and California Craftsman architecture, the monumental Ahwahnee opened in 1927.
-Priceless Native American baskets and artifacts, historic photos and Persian and American Indian rugs create a museum-like atmosphere (notice the large, original photos of cowboys and Indians).
-With a three-story-high ceiling and baronial chandeliers, the 130-foot-long dining room is world-famous for its impressive size, massive sugar pine log beam structure, and stunning views of the landscape through the floor-to-ceiling
+Priceless Native American baskets and artifacts, historic photos and Persian and American Indian rugs create a museum-like atmosphere.
+With a three-story-high ceiling and baronial chandeliers, the 130-foot-long dining room is world-famous for its impressive size, massive sugar pine log beam structure, and stunning views of the landscape through the floor-to-ceiling windows.
+(If you’ve been in the Great Lounge before and loved the large, original photos of cowboys and Native Americans, you will find them now in Half Dome Village in the “lounge,” my favorite hideaway, which is a charming, original log building with antique furnishings and beautiful vintage lamps and photos of early days, and big rocking chairs on the porch where you can people-watch and rest from your wanderings.)

-On the south side of the park, the charming, Victorian-era Big Trees Lodge (formerly the Wawona Hotel) rides the edge of Wawona Meadow like a glistening white ocean liner.
+On the south side of the park, the charming, Victorian-era Wawona Hotel rides the edge of Wawona Meadow like a glistening white ocean liner.
 This is the oldest resort hotel in the state, founded in 1856, and now a National Historic Landmark.
 Resident musician, Tom Bopp, plays the 1906 grand piano and tells winter’s tales of Yosemite’s past.
 Ask for the printed, self-guided tour of the vintage photos in the lobby, which show the days when guests arrived on horseback and in stagecoaches and huge sequoias were cut with handsaws.
+(The lodge is usually open March through November, and December 14 until New Years; check on the exact dates.)

-This lodge is the closest to the Yosemite Ski & Snowboard Area, and you can bring your own x-c skis to explore around the area, which is mostly flat, through the forest.
-Check in advance when making reservations at Big Trees Lodge, as it’s often open only on weekends in the wintertime.
+The Wawona Hotel is the closest to Badger Pass, and you can bring your own x-c skis to explore around the area, which is mostly flat, through the forest.
+Check in advance when making reservations at the Wawona, as it’s often open only on weekends in the wintertime.

 Yosemite National Park is open all year round; the lowest elevation, driest highway into the park is Highway 140 from Merced to the Arch Rock entrance.
 Always check in advance to be sure that roads and highways are open, even in the summer.